spacemanspiff2007/HABApp/_doc/interface_openhab.rst

 Description and example
 --------------------------------------

-Openhab items are mapped to special classes and provide convenience functions.
+Items that are created from openHAB inherit all from :class:`~HABApp.openhab.items.OpenhabItem` and provide convenience functions which simplify many things.

 Example: